Impact

 Risk and Exploitability

-The CVSS score of 8.6 indicates a high severity vulnerability, and the existence of a published exploit shows that exploitation can be performed remotely without special prerequisites.
-The EPSS score is not available, but the public availability of an exploit and the remote, unauthenticated attack vector increase the likelihood of real‑world attacks.
+The CVSS score of 8.6 indicates a high severity vulnerability, and the existence of a published exploit shows that exploitation can be performed remotely; based on the description, the attack vector is inferred to be unauthenticated, although this is not explicitly stated.
+The EPSS score of 5% indicates a moderate likelihood of exploitation, and the public availability of an exploit and the remote attack vector increase the likelihood of real‑world attacks.
 The vulnerability is not currently listed in the CISA KEV catalog, yet its severity warrants prompt action.

 OpenCVE Enrichment